 - Arrange transfer to a hospital facility if your condition requires supportive care and management.

 What are the criteria for testing?

-According to statements in a press conference on March 20th, 2020, the Caribbean Public Health Agency (CARPHA) has widened capacity to test.
+According to statements in a press conference on March 20th, 2020, and updated on April 1st, 2020, the Caribbean Public Health Agency (CARPHA) has widened the capacity to test.

 - A patient with acute respiratory illness (fever and at least one sign/symptom of respiratory disease, e.g., cough, shortness of breath), AND a history of travel to or residence in a location reporting community transmission of COVID-19 disease during the 14 days prior to symptom onset; OR